netdata/netdata/health/README.md

 # Health monitoring

-Each netdata node runs an independent thread evaluating health monitoring checks.
+Each Netdata node runs an independent thread evaluating health monitoring checks.
 This thread has lock free access to the database, so that it can operate as a watchdog.

-Health checks (alarms) are attached to netdata charts, allowing netdata to automatically activate an alarm as soon as a chart is created.
+Health checks (alarms) are attached to Netdata charts, allowing Netdata to automatically activate an alarm as soon as a chart is created.
 This is very important for netdata, since many charts are dynamically created during runtime (for example, the chart tracking network interface packet drops, is automatically created on the first